lmjgo/practiceOnLeetCode/README.md

-# practiceOnLeetCode
+# practiceOnLeetCode-two sum problem(JAVA)
- code exercises of the problems on leetCode
+ code exercises of the two sum problem on leetCode